oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/README.md

 Create a seperate compartment, create a new OKE cluster, and then deploy OCI AI Blueprints to the cluster.

 **What containers and resources exactly get deployed to my tenancy when I deploy OCI AI Blueprints?**
-Corrino’s installation Terraform deploys the following:
+OCI AI Blueprint’s installation Terraform deploys the following:

-1. Corrino’s front-end and back-end containers
+1. OCI AI Blueprint’s front-end and back-end containers
 2. Grafana and Prometheus for infrastructure monitoring
 3. MLFlow for tracking experiment-level metrics
 4. KEDA for dynamic auto-scaling based on AI/ML workload metrics rather than infrastructure metrics